 - Stir in the garlic and jalapeños; cook for 3 minutes.
 Then, add the kosher salt, cayenne pepper, smoked paprika, and tomato paste; saute until it becomes aromatic, for 30 seconds.

-- Deglaze the pot with crushed tomatoes and vegetable stock.
+- Deglaze the pot with crushed tomatoes and vegetable broth.
 Add liquid smoke, bay leaves, the thyme sprig, and the reserved peas.
 Then, give the mixture a quick stir.

 - Bring the mixture to a boil in saute mode.
 Secure the lid and set the Instant Pot to manual high pressure for 15 minutes with a 10-minute natural release.
-Skim the froth of the top and enjoy!
+Remove the foam from the top layer and enjoy!